peastman/statmech/source/statisticaldescription.rst

 arbitrary value, along with a completely new set of units.
 (Just what are "Kelvins"?)
 Of course, you probably have already figured out why.
 The concept of "temperature" was established long before statistical mechanics was developed, and this definition is needed to make the statistical definition match the pre-existing one.
-We will examine the correspondence in Chapter ???.
+We will examine the correspondence in Chapter :ref:`interpretation-of-statistical-quantities`.
 For the moment, though, just think of it as an arbitrary mathematical definition.

 We have almost answered our question.
 The only thing still missing is the proportionality constant.
 That is easily
 found: we just require that the probabilities of all microstates add to 1.
 (The system is certain to be in *some*